 Through the early 1900s it was common in some areas of the country to use lead pipes for interior plumbing.
 Lead piping was also used for service connections to join residences and establishments to public water supplies.
 Lead piping is most likely found in homes and buildings built before 1930.
 Copper piping replaced lead piping, but lead-based solder was used to join copper piping.
 It is likely lead-based solder was used in any home or building built before 1988.
 The U.S. Environmental Protection Agency (EPA) published a public drinking water rule in 1991 that emphasized eliminating lead from components of the water delivery system.

 Today, brass materials are used in nearly 100 percent of all residential, commercial, and municipal water distribution systems.
 Many household faucets, plumbing fittings, check valves and well pumps are manufactured with brass parts.
-Brass contains some lead to make casting easier and the machining process more efficient, although the lead content of brass plumbing components is now restricted to 8 percent.
-Even at this low level, lead can be leached from new brass faucets and fittings.
+Brass contains some lead to make casting easier and the machining process more efficient.
+As of January 2014, federal regulations allow no more than 0.25 percent lead content of brass plumbing components labeled “lead free.”
+“Lead free” brass components manufactured before that date could have as much as 8.0 percent lead content.

 Some private wells may have submersible pumps containing brass or bronze capable of leaching lead.
 Some well screens also may contain lead or were installed with a “lead packing collar.”
 Potential lead contamination also exists if the well is a driven, sandpoint well and has been “shot” to clear the screen.
 Lead shot was sometimes poured into a well to keep out sand.
 In other wells, lead wool was used.
 While these were acceptable practices at the time, none of these practices are recommended, and sandpoint wells driven into the ground are not approved for drinking water purposes under Nebraska well construction regulations.

 The primary source of lead exposure for most children is not from lead-contaminated water.
 Instead, it is most often from lead-based paint in older homes.
 Lead-based paint was commonly used for home interiors and exteriors prior to 1978 when it was banned from residential use.
-Additional sources of lead in the environment include lead contaminated soil, air and dust; lead contaminated food; imported food in lead-soldered cans; non-FDA regulated ceramics with lead glazes; and leaded crystal.
+Additional sources of lead in the environment include lead-contaminated soil, air, and dust; lead-contaminated food; imported food in lead-soldered cans; non-FDA regulated ceramics with lead glazes; and leaded crystal.
 This is not a complete list of possible lead sources and exposure to lead is a cumulative process, so multiple small sources of exposure can have a large impact.
-If you have any questions or concerns related to sources of lead, or potential health effects from lead exposure, consult your physician.
+Questions or concerns related to sources of lead or potential health effects from lead exposure should be directed to a physician.

 Lead has no known benefits to humans.
 Lead is a cumulative poison, meaning it accumulates in the body until it reaches toxic levels.
 It can be absorbed through the digestive tract and lungs and is carried by the blood throughout the body.
 The severity of the effects of lead poisoning varies depending on the concentration of lead in the body.
 This concentration can be determined with a blood test.